 Individual research paper: 75%

-Register for every course and workgroup via uSis.
+Register for every course and workgroup via MyStudymap or uSis.
+Registration is possible from 12 July 13.00h.
 Some courses and workgroups have a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.
-Registration for courses in uSis is possible from 15 July, 13.00h.
-Registration for workgroups is possible from 4 weeks before the start of a course (from 9 August, 13.00h)

 Leiden University uses Brightspace as its online learning management system.
 After enrolment for the course in uSis you will be automatically enrolled in the Brightspace environment of this course.